Bokibas/Alien/README.md

 # Alien
-Just a game for aliens
+Just a game for aliens and you shoot em